Inference on the structure of gene regulatory networks: Mathematical background and setup

 \subsection{Graph theory and path blocking property}

-In graph theory, a \textbf{directed graph} consists of several vertices $\{V_1,\ldots,V_n\}$ and some directed edges between two vertices, such as $V_i\to V_j$.
+In graph theory, a \textbf{directed graph} consists of several vertices $\{V_1,\ldots,V_n\}$ and some directed edges between different vertices, such as $V_i\to V_j$.

 A GRN can be represented as a directed graph.
 Each vertex $V_i$ represents a gene, and each directed edge $V_i\to V_j$ means that the expression of gene $V_i$ can regulate the expression of gene $V_j$.
 We require that the graph is connected.
+If this graph has several connected components, we can deal with them separately.